vyvir/althea/README.md

 # AltLinux
 <img src="https://github.com/i-love-altlinux/AltLinux/blob/main/resources/4.png" alt="AltLinux Logo">

+**UNMAINTAINED:**
+Support for this version of AltLinux is no longer being provided in favour of AltLinuxV2.
+Please join our discord for updates regarding the revamp.

 AltLinux is a GUI for AltServer-Linux that allows to easily sideload apps onto an iPhone, an iPad, or an iPod Touch.
 It supports iOS 12.2 and later.

 Features: